erasmus-without-paper/ewp-mobility-data-model/README.md

 Data Model is up to date (with one exception)
 =============================================

-The data model has been updated with respect to the current XML schemas, with one exception: The (Learning Agreement) Component change structure has never been part of the model, and still isn't.
+The data model has been updated with respect to the current XML schemas.

 Data Model
 ==============